xmal0x/blockchain-prototype/README.md

 ## Usage

-1. To start the server, use the scripts defined in `package.json`:
+1. To start the server, use the scripts defined in `package.json`, you can add new nodes by adding new script in the `package.json`:
    ```sh
    npm run node ...
    ```

-2. To add nodes, use the `/register-and-broadcast-node` endpoint:
+2. Use the `/register-and-broadcast-node` endpoint for register nodes and synchronize them across all nodes
     - Request body example:
       ```json
       {